IIVEventGroup/STARE/README.md

 <br><br>

 ## Demo

+**Note**: The entire download and running process takes about 10 minutes.

 **1.** Preparation of Tracker Checkpoints and Sample Data

 -  Download the [`dimp18`](https://drive.google.com/file/d/11MFQzqnZbbZ92e9zjvb8TBxLSU7WVhZk/view?usp=sharing) tracker checkpoints and place them in the `settings.network_path` directory (as detailed in [Usage/trackers-under-pytracking](#trackers-under-pytracking)).